 Tip #5: Shake your money-maker.
 Or more simply put: Exercise.
 I stole this one from attorney Erin Curren’s article “Finding Bliss at the Bar: How to Be a Happy Lawyer” which has far more tips and information than I have here, like how not to let depressing statistics about the legal professional get to you (my suggestion is to not read them in the first place), common traits of happy lawyers and more.

 Blawg 100 Amici: ABA Journal’s nominations for best legal blogs

-If you enjoy my posts, please consider nominating my blog (www.shaunkaufmanlaw.com) to the ABA Journal’s nominations for 100 best legal blogs – Submissions are open through August 8: Click here to submit
+If you enjoy my posts, please consider nominating my blog (www.shaunkaufmanlaw.com), or Bitter Lawyer or Lowering the Bar (two of my favorites that I listed in the above article), to the ABA Journal’s nominations for 100 best legal blogs – Submissions are open through August 8: Click here to submit

 Shaun Kaufman Law: 303-309-0430

 - Tips for Being a Happy Lawyer.
 Seriously. - July 26, 2014

 - Talking to Older Drivers About Their Abilities and Safety - July 22, 2014

 - What To Do When Confronted with a DUI Checkpoint - July 18, 2014